Glint Of Gold

 NATIONAL CURRICULUM - ANCIENT EGYPTIANS

-- 15 speaking roles plus several cameo parts; easily reduced or expanded.
+- 15 speaking roles plus several cameo parts, allowing for flexible casting.

 - Unlimited chorus parts - as many as you like!